How to Experience Intimacy with God

 And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief (Mar.
 9:24).

-The above scriptures showcase some of the very best examples of biblical humility.
-Notice how the publican was justified before God when he humbled himself, acknowledged his sin, and pled for mercy.
+The above scriptures showcase some of the finest examples of biblical humility.
+Notice how the publican was justified before God because of his demonstration of humility.
+He didn't attempt to justify himself, but rather plead for God's mercy in the most humble posture.
 But the pharisee, on the other hand, was summarily rejected for his self-righteous attitude and his stubborn reliance on his own good works.
 Now consider also the humility of the harlot who washed Christ's feet with her tears.
 Jesus was so impressed by her clear demonstration of humility that He granted her full pardon of any wrongdoing.
-Christ also noted that this woman had a greater capacity to love God because she was extended much more forgiveness than the average person: Wherefore I say unto thee, Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, the same loveth little (Luk.
+Christ noted that those who are forgiven much have a greater propensity to love as opposed to those who feel no need for God's forgiveness: Wherefore I say unto thee, Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, the same loveth little (Luk.
 7:47).

-So these examples should teach us an important lesson.
-Those who humble themselves and confess their sin will always receive God's forgiveness and acceptance, but those who try to appeal to their good merit will be rejected just like the self-righteous pharisee (Luk.
+These examples should teach us an important lesson.
+If we humble ourselves and confess our faults, we will always receive God's forgiveness and acceptance, but if we try to appeal to our good merit, we will be rejected just like the self-righteous Pharisee (Luk.
 18:10-14).

 DESPERATE PRAYER

-How much do we truly desire intimacy with God?
-Is it really a profound yearning or are we just casually interested?
-If our desire is shallow and superficial then most likely we will never attain it.
-Intimacy with God will elude us.
+How much do we desire intimacy with God?
+Is it a profound yearning or a casual interest?
+If our desire is shallow and superficial then we will never obtain it—intimacy with God will elude us.
 So perhaps the most important feature of spiritual intimacy is the depth of our desire or need for God.
-Nothing says we want God more than our urgency in prayer.
-Desperate prayer, therefore, is a subject we will examine in close detail.
+And nothing says we want God more than our urgency in prayer.
+Desperate prayer, therefore, is an important subject to pursue.

 It is a fact that when an urgent need arises our prayers take on a desperate quality.
-These urgent prayers are usually emotionally charged and may be accompanied with weeping or crying.
+These urgent prayers are usually emotionally charged and may be accompanied by crying or weeping.
 For instance, consider the mother who receives news that her child will soon succumb to terminal illness.
 Would this mother not cry out to God for a miracle?
 Would she not employ her deepest emotions to secure God's ear?
-Yes.
-Of course she would!
+Yes, of course she would!
 Desperate people will pray in a desperate manner until God answers.
 It is clear from Scripture that desperate prayer is potent and moves the heart of God like nothing else.
 In fact, there are many biblical instances where desperate prayer is mentioned or God specifically prescribes it.
 Here are just a few examples:

 While Ezra was praying and confessing, weeping and throwing himself down before the house of God, a large crowd of Israelites, men, women and children, gathered around him.
 They too wept bitterly (Ezra 10:1).

 When I heard these things, I sat down and wept.
-For some days I mourned and fasted and prayed before the God of heaven (Nehemiah 1:4).
+For some days I mourned and fasted and prayed before the God of heaven (Neh.
+1:4).

 When Mordecai learned of all that had been done, he tore his clothes, put on sackcloth and ashes, and went out into the city, wailing loudly and bitterly (Esther 4:10).

-Away from me, all you who do evil, for the Lord has heard my weeping (Psalms 6:8).
+Away from me, all you who do evil, for the Lord has heard my weeping (Ps.
+6:8).

-Now to further appreciate the power of desperate prayer, let's examine the compelling accounts of two godly kings, Josiah and Hezekiah.
-It is truly remarkable the way these men moved God to change the fatal verdict over their kingdoms simply because of their humble attitude and their emotional pleas.
-When King Josiah realized that the children of Israel were in blatant disregard of the Law and that God’s judgment was sure to follow, his heart became responsive and he wept remorsefully before God.
-This was exactly what God was looking for and His approval of Josiah’s attitude is summarized in the following verses:
+To further appreciate the power of desperate prayer, let's examine the compelling accounts of two godly kings, Josiah and Hezekiah.
+When King Josiah realized how greatly the children of Israel had transgressed God's Law and that His judgment was pending, he did not act complacently.
+Instead, his heart became responsive and he wept with deep remorse, while pleading for God's mercy and forgiveness.
+This was the very response God was looking for and His approval of Josiah’s attitude is summarized in the following verses:

 Because your heart was responsive and you humbled yourself before the Lord when you heard what I have spoken against this place and its people, that they would become accursed and laid waste, and because you tore your robes and wept in my presence, I have heard you, declares the Lord (2 King 22:19).